Robert Bell's

 Foolish Wines

 The Coghill and Main familes moved to the Okanagan to start Neighbourhood Brewing.
 They fell in love with wine country.
 So they stared a winery some said they were "foolish" to do so.
-Their vineyard is located in the northern part of the NAramata Bench
+Their vineyard is located in the northern part of the Naramata Bench

 Gneiss Wines